tdd-workshops/tdd-lab-login-form-nodejs/README.md

 This repository contains a simple web application written in NodeJS.

+It has a signup form and login form where you can signup for a new user account and login to an existing user account.

+The goal of this kata is to simulate a real world example of how we use Test Driven Development (TDD) on an existing code base.
+So given a ready made web application, how would you use a TDD to drive the introduction of a new feature - in this case, an enhancement to the signup form.

+Your facilitators will show you how to use a "Test First" strategy of breaking down this problem into its component parts, and how the existing test coverage helps prevent regression bugs.

+If time permits, your facilitators may also introduce you to the idea of refactoring of an existing code base.

+---

-## Workshop
+## Background

 The product owner is very happy with the application, but would like some enhancements.
+People are able to sign up for new accounts, but the ACISO (Agency Chief Information Security Officer) said that some users are able to sign-up with too short a password.
+Security policy recommends enforcing a longer password length of at least 12 characters to make the application more secure.

 ### User Story

 > As a **User**, <br>
-**When** I signup with password which is too short.<br>
+**When** I signup with for a new user account.<br>
+**And** I key in a password which is too short.<br>
 **Then** I should see an alert telling me my password is too short.

 Acceptance Criteria: